 These slow cooker chicken legs or thighs are cooked with sweet potatoes, pineapple, and a simple barbecue sauce with honey.
-The chicken is brushed with the barbecue sauce glaze several times before it's done.

 Use maple syrup instead of the honey or replace some of the honey with molasses.

 - 4 to 6 whole chicken legs or thighs

 - Kosher salt and freshly ground black pepper, to taste